kongpop10/ReAct-Nexus/README.md

 5. Delete knowledge sources that are no longer needed

 This dedicated sidebar page makes it more convenient to access and manage your knowledge base without having to navigate through the configuration page.

+### Knowledge Base Integration

+The application automatically integrates knowledge base content into its responses:

+1. When content is added to the knowledge base, it's stored both in the file system and in memory with a unique key
+2. During planning, the system includes information about available knowledge base entries
+3. The executor can search the knowledge base using `kb_search` and retrieve specific content using `kb_get`
+4. Retrieved knowledge is incorporated into the final response
+5. Different SCF components have different capabilities for interacting with the knowledge base

 ---